hectorbarquero/university-COMP266/Unit 2/learningDiary.rst

 Despite working with HTML 4.01 in the past, I chose to use HTML5 to benefit from deeper learning.
 I'm optimistic about the default canvas graphics API in HTML5, the native support for features like .svg, <audio> and <video> tags, the strong focus on the DOM, mobile optimization, and form controls.

+This unit required me to read a lot of W3 and MDN docs, which is good because now I understand a range of html tags and best practices, like semantic writing and ARIA compliance.

 If I were to do this unit again, I would focus on completing *just* enough to submit and move on to Unit 3, rather than completing all of my site .html pages.

 The reason I think this would have been better is that it would have allowed me to get to the later units more quickly, and discover what might need to change sooner.
+I'm sure there will be needed changes.

 Normally, I program both side-by-side, and doing all of the .html first might become problematic later and require more technical debt.